 Being a highly concentrated form of marijuana, the effects upon the user may be more psychologically and physically intense than plant marijuana use.

 To date, long term effects of marijuana concentrate use are not yet fully known; but, we do know the effects of plant marijuana use.
 These effects include paranoia, anxiety, panic attacks, and hallucinations.

 Additionally, the use of plant marijuana increases one’s heart rate and blood pressure.
 Plant marijuana users may also experience withdrawal and addiction problems.

-Measured for the first time in the MTF survey this year, the use of electronic cigarettes (e-cigarettes) is high among teens, reporting use in the past month:
+Measured in the MTF survey this year, the use of electronic cigarettes (vaping) to use marijuana.
+Reporting use in the past month: